Hindustan Socialist Republican Association: Major activities

-In 1928, the British government set up the Commission, headed by Sir John Simon, to report on the political situation in India.
-Some Indian activist groups protested the commission, because it did not include a single Indian in its membership, although by no means all did so.
+In 1928, the British government set up the Simon Commission, headed by Sir John Simon, to report on the political situation in India.
+Some Indian activist groups protested the commission because it did not include a single Indian in its membership, although by no means all did so.
 The effect was to unite various activist factions in opposition.

 Responding to the rise in anti-colonial sentiment in 1928, the HRA became the Hindustan Socialist Republican Association, with the change of name probably being largely due to the influence of Bhagat Singh.
 Around the time of the Kakori robbery and the subsequent trial, various revolutionary groups had emerged in places such as Bengal, Bihar, and Punjab.
 These groups and the HRA met at Feroz Shah Kotla, in Delhi, on 8–9 September 1928, and from this emerged the HSRA.
 (Note: The revolutionary group from Bengal did not formally associate itself with the HSRA in 1928 but did provide Jatindra Nath Das to give advice on explosives.
 The Bengal group did not accept the socio-economic aspects of revolution proposed by the other groups and preferred to see it purely in terms of nationalism.)
 The socialist leanings voiced in the earlier HRA manifesto had gradually moved more towards Marxism and the HSRA spoke of a revolution involving a struggle by the masses to establish "the dictatorship of the proletariat" and the banishment of "parasites from the seat of political power".
 It saw itself as being at the forefront of this revolution, spreading the word and acting as the armed section of the masses.
-Its ideals were apparent in other movements elsewhere at that time, including incidents of communist-inspired industrial action by workers and the rural kisan movement.
-At the request of Bhagat Singh, the newly named HSRA resolved to bomb members of the Simon Commission and also to cease robbing rich people, the latter being a realisation that the Kakori conspirators had suffered most from the evidence given by such people.
-At that time the HRA was being transformed into the HSRA and it was decided that the new organization would work in cooperation with the Communist International.
+Its ideals were apparent in other movements elsewhere at that time, including incidents of communist-inspired industrial action by workers and the rural Peasant movement.
+At the request of Bhagat Singh, the newly named HSRA resolved to bomb members of the Simon Commission and also to cease robbing rich people, the latter decision reflected the realisation that the Kakori conspirators had suffered most from the evidence given by such people.
+At that time, the HRA was being transformed into the HSRA and it was decided that the new organization would work in cooperation with the Communist International.

-The HSRA's manifesto titled Philosophy of the Bomb was written by Bhagwati Charan Vohra.
+The HSRA's manifesto, titled Philosophy of the Bomb was written by Bhagwati Charan Vohra.